Kyei-Paul/sem/README.md

-This is my first test and Git Actions.
+This is my first test and Worflow.